Pridecraft-Studios/pridetooltips/src/resources/modrinth.md

 ### Pridecraft Studios:

-If you also want other bits of your UI to be themed with pride,
+If you also want other bits of your UI to be themed with pride:

 [![Also try PrideGUI](https://badger-api-staging.worldwidepixel.ca/cozy?gradientStart=00122f&gradientEnd=000a22&lineOne=Also%20try&lineTwo=PrideGUI&colourOne=FFFFFF&colourTwo=6fbeff&iconUrl=https://files.catbox.moe/cqcxuh.svg)](https://modrinth.com/project/pridegui)